xbaysal11/privatium/droplet/README.md

 [Google Cloud Platform](https://cloud.google.com/)

+To register with GCP and receive an annual trial with a loan of \$300.
+You should already have a MasterCard / VISA card.

 ### 2. Create there the cheapest droplet for \$5.

 ### 3. Attach any of your domain to the created droplet.